Pianist Nada: Outreach

 In addition to her concertizing, Pianist Nada has hosted and performed on her own radio series called The Classical Hour.
 She won special prize in the International Piano Competition Claude Kahn in 1983.
 Pianist Nada has also hosted regular performances on the platform Groupmuse.

 Naji Hakim wrote the piece Variations on the theme by Jean Langlais specifically for a Pianst Nada in 2020.
 The world premiere was in the USA in 2021.
 Quantum Rhapsody for Piano and Orchestra was written in 2023 by composer, Fernando Otero for Pianist Nada.

 As an educator, Pianist Nada has given masterclasses (Basel, Switzerland and Campbellsville University, Kentucky) and served as artist in residence (Bellarmine University and Fairmont College) at universities and colleges both in the US and Europe.
 She is an adjunct instructor for piano studies at Indiana University in Bloomington, IN.
-She was named Distinguished citizen in 1995 by Abramson Mayor of Louisville, Kentucky.
+In 1995, Loutfi became an American citizen and was named a Distinguished Citizen of Louisville, Kentucky by Mayor Jerry Abramson.April 1996 saw her orchestral debut with the Louisville Orchestra, performing under the direction of conductor Lawrence Leighton Smith.